 2. Find A Moving Company

 Once you make your checklist/timeline, see which office mover company meets your needs.
 Put the size of your company and number of employees in perspective.
 You want a company sizeable enough to take care of all your belongings.
 Research which company you want, make sure they’re located near your old or new office.
 This makes traveling easy for everyone involved.
-When contacting to the moving company, it’s important to ask how many moves they have done in the past, how many employees will take care of your moving needs, the cost and most importantly, their timeline.
+When contacting a moving company, it’s important to ask how many moves they have done in the past, how many employees will take care of your moving needs, the cost and most importantly, their timeline.
 You’ll also want to make sure the company you are hiring has full-time employees, and not one-off contractors.
 You want to make sure their schedule matches the time you have to move out to your new office.
 Also, ask the moving company how many days it takes for them to move your belongings and if they offer packers.
 Once you have an answer to all your questions, you can make a reasonable decision if this is the office moving company for you!

 3. Hire Professional Packers For Your Office Move